 Leadership Theories/PracticeBack to Course Guide

 The course presents leadership development theories necessary for the challenges of today’s organizations and for the rapidly changing work environment of the future.
-The course addresses current terminology, concepts, competencies, and attitudes to enable students to become leaders who accomplish extraordinary things in organizations while maintaining integrity and credibility.
+The course addresses current terminology, concepts, competencies, and attitudes to enable students to become leaders who accomplish effective outcomes in organizations while maintaining integrity and credibility.

 UPON COMPLETION OF THE COURSE, THE STUDENT WILL BE COMPETENT IN: